CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ### 2.3 Comparison Setup
-Next, you should set up the comparison(s) between conditions of interest. **MSstats workflow** provides four options to select comparions.
+Next, you should set up the comparison(s) between conditions of interest.
+The **MSstats workflow** provides four options to select comparions.
 You should choose one of them.

 - **All vs. All**: This option will generate all pairwise comparisons between conditions in the annotation file.
 If there are four conditions in the annotation files (Condition1, Condition2, Condition3, Condition4), a total of six pairwise comparisons will be considered in MSstats : _Condition1-Condition2, Condition1-Condition3, Condition1-Condition4, Condition2-Condition3, Condition2-Condition4, Condition3-Condition4_.